jamesmeyer1/EKSKube2IAM/README.md

 # Environment Setup:
 ## Step 1:
-Download and the repository so you can edit and deploy stacks locally.
+Download this repository so you can edit and deploy stacks locally.

 We begin by creating a VPC for Kubernetes.
 When you create your Amazon EKS cluster, Amazon EKS tags the VPC containing the subnets you specify in the appropriate way so Kubernetes can discover them.
 You can read about the subnet and VPC tagging performed [here](https://docs.aws.amazon.com/eks/latest/userguide/network_reqs.html#vpc-tagging).
 For this example the default IP range will work.

 Launch Stack: Launch using amazon-eks-vpc.yaml.